Quick and easy summer salad with black eyed peas, cucumber, carrots and onions; great for lunch, side dishes, picnics and bbq parties!

 I already mention about my other legume love affair few years ago.
 My affair with chickpeas has ended once I fell for black eyed peas.

-We eat very early dinner and this salad was perfect for lunch.
-If I was hungry before dinner time, I snacked on some nuts or ate fruit.
+We eat very early dinner and this salad is perfect for lunch.
+If hungry before dinner time, I snacked on some nuts or fruit.
 There is no specific recipe for this salad.
 Just throw in the vegetables of choice for the salad and season it with a simple chili powder, salt, lime juice and extra virgin olive oil dressing.
 It is rich in fiber and quite filling.